Photon-Health/takehome/README.md

 ### Requirements

 - This front end should make use of the [Chakra UI library](https://chakra-ui.com/) for design and components
-- Both users, Providers and Pharmacists, should be able to complete all actions outlined above in this front end
+- Both users, Providers and Pharmacists, should be able to complete their respective actions outlined above in this front end

 ### Backend Guide
 In order to run the backend, you must follow these steps: